fbpx

 What Is Prior Art?

-It is not vital in which language the prior art is described or how many publications of the same are available.
+It is not vital in which language the prior art is described or how many publications are available.
 The main interest is that the information can be accessed by the public.
 Thus, a small newsletter by a local company will have the same validity as that of a leading newspaper in a country, provided it is properly time-stamped.

 However, figuring prior art for your invention is not as complex as you think it might be.
 While you could always contact a lawyer or patent attorney to conduct a prior art search on your behalf – saving your efforts and resources in filing fees – it is also possible to conduct a prior art search all by yourself.